Knowledge Base

 3. DMARC Alignment Either SPF or DKIM must align with your From domain.

-4. One-Click Unsubscribe Include List-Unsubscribe-Post header for marketing emails.
+4. One-Click Unsubscribe Include List-Unsubscribe and List-Unsubscribe-Post headers for subscribed marketing emails where required.

 Quick Checklist